About this room

 The pioneering spirit of our ancestors inspired a patriotic theme for this room.
 Boasting a beautifully hand-carved wooden king size bed with a cloud-like pillow top king mattress you are surely to feel like a royal.
 Cades Cove has its own private bathroom with a standard shower/tub combination and the bathroom even has its own patriotic touches that make it special.
 Giving you the spirit of 1776!
 This room is perfect for a veteran, an active military man/women or even a parent with a military son/daughter that wishes to enjoy being surrounded in an American theme.
-You can enjoy your favorite show on the TV from the comfortable bed or while resting in one of the two wing back chairs while still in the comfort of your own room.
+You can enjoy your favorite show on the TV from the comfortable bed or while resting in one of the chairs while still in the comfort of your own room.
 If you are the working type you can surely rest and work in this room, plug up your computer and enjoy the WIFI capability.
 Cades Cove decor is another way we can show our appreciation for our many solders in America throughout the years!

 Cades Cove Highlights: wildlife viewing, historic buildings, bicycling